experimaestro/experimaestro-demo/README.md

 ## TODOs
 Installation:
 - [ ] Setup the workspace directory, default install ??
+- [ ] Add details for results processing.
 - [ ] Detail how to install the launcher file as well.

 Don't know what is the best choice here